RealRadOne/Cross_Sharding/README.md

 #3 Check if client sends sharded tx to right workers (based on worker id)
 #4 Store transaction as well as missing edges in the store.
 #5 input thresholds and execution threads
+#6 store transaction agains digest in the store